WOLVERTON WORKS

 About Phil Marsh

-Phil Marsh joined the railways in 1973 and hopes to hit half a century on the rails in 2023 all being well.
+Phil Marsh joined the railways in 1973 and is approaching 53 years on the rails still very active - including a member of the Railway 200 steering group on a pro-bono basis.
 He currently has many freelance rail industry based activities which can be viewed here.
-Phil also runs a range of fascinating talks throughout the year.
+Phil also runs a range of fascinating talks (feedback not opinion!) throughout the year.
 More here>>

 Wolverton Works in 2021